iKaeru/MatrixMultiplication_ThreadingTasks/README.md

 # MatrixMultiplication_ThreadingTasks
 Some "generic" matrices multiplication.
-Regular and 2 threads async tasks.
+Regular and N threads async tasks (N = number of processors on the machine).